Keyboard shortcuts

 The architecture consists of three layers:

-1. JavaScript Layer : Manages WebSocket lifecycle and forwards events to WASM
+1. JavaScript Layer : Manages WebSocket lifecycle (onopen, onmessage, onclose) and forwards events to WASM

-2. WASM Bridge Layer : RpcWasmClient and static client helpers
+2. WASM Bridge Layer : RpcWasmClient with emit_callback for outbound data and lifecycle methods for inbound events

-3. Core RPC Layer : RpcDispatcher for multiplexing and RpcServiceEndpoint for handling incoming calls
+3. Core RPC Layer : RpcDispatcher for request/response correlation and RpcServiceEndpoint<()> for handling incoming calls

 RpcWasmClient Structure

 The RpcWasmClient struct manages bidirectional RPC communication in WASM environments.
-It combines client-side call capabilities with server-side request handling.
+It implements RpcServiceCallerInterface for outbound calls and uses RpcServiceEndpoint<()> for inbound request handling.

 classDiagram